sugiuraii/WebSocketGaugeServer/RasobianImageSetup.md

 rsn_pairwise=CCMP
 ```
 At least, it is better to modify SSID and WPA_passphrase(password) by ```ssid=``` and ```wpa_passphrase=``` section.
-If you have some connection issue, you may be able to solve by changing the channel by ```channel=``` section.

 ### Enable (one of) WebSocketGaugeServer programs
 **The image file is set to use SSM (Subaru select monitor) to communicate with ECU by default.
 If you use this program with SSM, you do not have to change the setting.**

-In this raspbian image, WebSocketGaugeServer (Defi/SSM/Arduino/ELM327) can be started at bootup by supervisor.
+In this raspbian image, WebSocketGaugeServer (Defi/SSM/Arduino/ELM327) can be started on the bootup by [supervisor](http://supervisord.org/).
 SSM websocket server is enabled by default.
-To use other websocket server program
+To use other websocket server programs
 * Open ``[FAT32 partition drive:]\supervisor_conf_extra``.
 * Rename ``ssm_websocket.conf`` to ``ssm_websocket.conf.sample`` (to disable SSM websocket server).
 * And remove the ``.sample`` extension of one of following configuration files.